Sensitivity Analysis in Project Management

 Sensitivity analysis and cost-benefit analysis represent two fundamental methodologies within project management.
 Each offers unique perspectives and contributes significantly to decision-making processes.

-Sensitivity analysis serves as a proactive risk management tool, focusing on evaluating the sensitivity of project outcomes to changes in specific variables or factors.
+Sensitivity analysis is a proactive risk management tool that evaluates the sensitivity of project outcomes to changes in specific variables or factors.

-By monitoring elements such as costs, timelines, or resource availability, sensitivity analysis enables project managers to anticipate potential risks and uncertainties, thereby facilitating informed decision-making and effective risk mitigation strategies.
+By monitoring elements such as costs, timelines, and resource availability, sensitivity analysis enables project managers to anticipate potential risks and uncertainties, thereby facilitating informed decision-making and effective risk mitigation.

-By quantifying the financial implications of project investments and comparing them against the expected returns, cost-benefit analysis assists decision-makers in identifying projects that offer the highest potential for value creation.
+By quantifying the financial implications of project investments and comparing them with expected returns, cost-benefit analysis helps decision-makers identify projects with the greatest potential to create value.

 Example of Project Sensitivity Analysis